Exupery/DontCast/README.md

 # DontCast
 ### World of Warcraft PvP addon
 Warns a player when their current target has buffs or debuffs that eliminate (or significantly mitigate) incoming damage.
-The default buff/debuff list will switch modes (between magical and physical) depending on the current spec of the player.
+The default buff/debuff list will switch modes (between magical and physical) depending on the current spec of the player (healers will see both magical and physical buffs/debuffs).
 Displays the name and icon of the buff/debuff, as well as a timer displaying a countdown of time remaining until the effect expires.
 Buffs and debuffs can be added and removed with the appropriate slash commands.

 ## Default Buffs/Debuffs
 * Anti-Magic Shell (Magical mode only)